Skip to content

 Direct, no spin

-FPL controls your entire experience.
-Intake, inspection, condition reporting, prep, splice repair, cleaning, color correction, quality control, delivery, and return shipping are all performed by us, on our own equipment, with our own hands.
-This is roughly 80% of what determines whether a scan is a real archival deliverable or a conversion.
+FPL controls the entire process.
+Intake, inspection, condition reporting, prep, splice repair, cleaning, scanning, color correction, quality control, delivery, and return shipping are all performed by us, in one lab, on our own equipment, with our own hands.

 Want to ask about it directly?
-Questions about the partnership, the equipment, or the transition timeline are welcome — institutional and professional buyers especially.
+Questions about the equipment or the workflow are welcome — institutional and professional buyers especially.
 We answer specifically rather than vaguely.
 Send an inquiry or read our full about page for more context.

 See the equipment at work